oktavilla/backbone-kinship/README.md

 A simple, lightweight, Backbone model adding 1-1 and 1-N relations.
 No shared instances, data pooling or reversed relations.
 It's really just a way to expand nested data into models and collections.

-Also, events are propagated from their relationships as `eventName:relationshipName’.
+Also, events are propagated from their relationships as `eventName:relationshipName`.

 ## Creating a model with relations